suasuasuasuasua/dotfiles/README.md

 ### Text Editors

 - `vim`
+  - using VimPlug as the package manager
+  - see the `.vimrc` for a list of relatively minimal extensions
 - `nvim` (trying to migrate!)
+  - `tree-sitter-cli` (an important dependency for syntax highlighting)
+  - using `lazy.nvim` as the package manager and mason as the LSP manager
+  - also a bunch of other extensions defined in [kickstart.git](https://www.github.com/suasuasuasuasua/nvim)
 - vscode (goated text editor turned IDE)
 - zed (trying as an alternative!)